quantifiedcode/python-anti-patterns/docs/correctness/using_string_concatenation_instead_of_formatting.rst

 Description
 -----------

 The Python community places a high premium on readable code.
 PEP 20 states that "Readability counts."
-Although string concatenation performs better than string formatting, unless performance is an absolute top priority, use string formatting because it is generally agreed to be more readable.
+Although string concatenation performs better than string formatting you should use string formatting because it is generally agreed to be more readable.

 Examples
 ----------